Brucewongfromcanton/househustlers/README.md

 # House Hustlers

-Our group - **House Hustlers**, has been working on a machine model aimed to leverage historical housing market data and population datasets to predict future trends and fluctuations in the real estate market in the **City of Boroondara**.
+Our team, **House Hustlers**, has developed an end-to-end solution that combines machine learning with web development to predict future trends and fluctuations in the **City of Boroondara** real estate market.

-This is a **Python machine learning program** using *pandas*, *scikit-learn* & *matplotlib*.
-By Analysing key variables such as property prices, demographic shifts, and population growth patterns, this program seeks to provide valuable insight for stakeholders, including potential homebuyers, investors, and policy makers.
+This project integrates a **Python-based machine learning model**—built with *pandas*, *scikit-learn*, and *matplotlib*—with a dynamic **React.js frontend** and a **FastAPI backend**.
+By analyzing historical housing data, demographic changes, and population growth, we aim to deliver actionable insights for a wide range of stakeholders, including homebuyers, investors, urban planners, and policymakers.

-The ultimate goal is to forecast future changes in the housing market, helping to inform strategic decisions and improve planning in the real estate industry.
+The backend API, developed with FastAPI, serves as a bridge between the machine learning models and the frontend interface, enabling users to easily generate predictions based on real data.
+The React frontend presents these predictions through interactive charts and tables, providing a seamless and user-friendly experience.

+Through this platform, our goal is to make predictive analytics accessible and insightful for anyone looking to understand or make strategic decisions in the real estate market.
+This project not only provides valuable forecasting tools but also demonstrates the power of combining data science with web technology to create a comprehensive solution.
 ## Authors:
 | Name | Student ID |
 | ----- | ---- |